ravisharda/pravega-developer-resources/docker-compose-commands.md

 ## Prerequisites
 * Linux VM with Git, Docker and Docker Compose Installed
-* Ensure you don't have to use `sudo` everywhere by first executing `sudo -s`
+* Ensure you don't have to use `sudo` everywhere by first executing `$ sudo -s`

 ## Steps to Deploy
-1. Clone Pravega repo: `git clone https://github.com/pravega/pravega.git`.
+1. Clone Pravega repo: `$ git clone https://github.com/pravega/pravega.git`.
-2. `cd ./pravega/docker/compose`
+2. `$ cd ./pravega/docker/compose`
 3. In this directory, you'll see a `docker-compose.yml` configuration file for the deployment.
 Now, run the following command to setup the dployment:

    ```
-   export HOST_IP=192.168.224.129 && docker-compose up -d
+   $ export HOST_IP=192.168.224.129 && docker-compose up -d

    Or, if you have already exported HOST_IP:
-   docker-compose up -d
+   $ docker-compose up -d

    # Note:
    #  - The -d flag runs it in the background
    #  - Replace the IP address with the host's IP Address.
    ```
-4. To verify that the containers are up: `docker-compose ps`
+4. To verify that the containers are up: `$ docker-compose ps`
-5. To check the logs from all the containers: `docker-compose logs` (You'll see all the containers' logs here).
-To check the logs of a specific container/Docker Compose service: `docker logs compose_controller_1`.
+5. To check the logs from all the containers: `$ docker-compose logs` (You'll see all the containers' logs here).
+To check the logs of a specific container/Docker Compose service: `$ docker logs compose_controller_1`.

 Note:
 Should you want to use a Docker image from a private registry (as opposed to from Docker Hub), modify the service definitions of Bookkeeper, Controller and Segment Store in the .yml file like shown below: